TadeskiOne/GameOfLife/README.md

 and click `Enter`.

-The game will be ended automatically if all cell are dead.
+The game will be ended automatically if all cells are dead.

 ## Game configurations